thomasbromehead/g1lit/README.md

 > Monetary creation is the key to a fair society.
 By uniting blockchain and web-of-trust, we are one step closer to achieving
 > the spontaneous order of economic value, called [**catallaxy**]().

-The ğ1 exists thanks to a blockchain protocol [Duniter](https://duniter.org/fr/g1-go).
+The ğ1 exists thanks to a blockchain protocol called [Duniter](https://duniter.org/fr/g1-go).

 ### Here are the four principles of economic freedom as put forward by Stéphane Laborde in his brilliant ["Relative Theory of Money"](https://en.trm.creationmonetaire.info/).
 1. Freedom to access resources